bonn0062/GSoD/absolute_beginners.rst

 `Learn more about indexing and slicing here <https://docs.scipy.org/doc/numpy-1.17.0/user/quickstart.html#indexing-slicing-and-iterating>`_ and `here <https://docs.scipy.org/doc/numpy-1.17.0/user/basics.indexing.html>`_.

-`Read more about the where function here <https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.where.html>`_.
+`Read more about using the where function here <https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.where.html>`_.

 How to create an array from existing data